 In 2022, the world of Agile software development has become super complicated.
 There are myriads of methodologies available for different business needs and management styles.
 Whether you manage a small team or administrate enterprise-scale product development, there is always something for you.
 And yet, despite awareness of Agile, many companies fail to implement it in its true form.

-If you look for an experienced Project Manager who confesses true Agile values, contact the Forbytes team.
+If you are looking for an experienced Project Manager who confesses true Agile values, contact the Forbytes team.
 We will gladly assist you with hiring a real professional and achieving your project goals.